What is Spinal Disc Herniation?

 Spinal Disc Herniation Symptoms

-The most common signs and symptoms include pain in the arms or legs, always depending on the affected part of the spinal column and the nerve root that gets compressed.
+The most common signs and symptoms include pain in the arms or legs and pain in the neck, always depending on the affected part of the spinal column and the nerve root that gets compressed.
 Besides pain, muscle weakness, numbness, tingling of the affected part are also common.

 Spinal Disc Herniation Treatment